iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Moreau Envelope and Proximal Mapping.md

 **Remarks**

-(#CITATION_NEEDED) to explain a bit more about the history of this particular operator.
-Right from the start, it's not possible to assume that it's possible to be invertible, and even if it is invertible, we need to know if it's, singled valued or not.
+Right from the start, we should not assume that it's invertible, and even if it is invertible, we need to know if the inverse operator is still a multi-value mapping, or a single value mapping.
 In this particular case, because we know how subgradient work, and $f$ being closed convex and proper, it's singled value.
 But, to characterize such properties in the general case, we need to read more.
+Check out: The end of chapter 3 comments on Dimitry's work.

-Check out: The end of chapter comments on Dimitry's work.
+Here, I want to highlight one important observation we should make here, and that is the special case where $f(x) = \delta_C(x)$, under that case, the proximal operator becomes the set projection operator onto the set.

 ---
 ### **Prox is L1-Lipschitz**